LyingCortex/microwave-filter-synthesis-rust/docs/refactor-roadmap.md

   delay extraction
 - generalized Chebyshev helper routines from the Python core have been ported into `approx::generalized_chebyshev`
+- generalized helper outputs are attached to `PolynomialSet` and drive the main `E/F/P` artifacts for the supported generalized path
+- Y-parameter synthesis, residue expansion, and transversal reconstruction are implemented for the generalized residue path
+- folded, arrow, wheel, and section transform facades exist with optional response-invariance checks

 Still pending:

-- full integration of generalized Chebyshev helper outputs into the main approximation coefficients
+- richer domain vocabulary for filter class and approximation family beyond the current normalized-prototype `FilterSpec`
-- stronger polynomial validation and normalization rules
+- stronger polynomial validation, normalization, and coefficient-convention documentation
-- topology-specific matrix transforms
+- removal or narrowing of the placeholder matrix fallback path
+- explicit topology rotation-sequence artifacts, if they become part of the public debugging/reporting API
-- coupling-matrix recovery and optimization logic from the Python core
+- broader coupling-matrix recovery and optimization logic from the Python core

 ## Main Architectural Tensions